 An anti-lock brake system (ABS) enhances your vehicle's braking performance on snowy and icy roads.
-Refer to the "ABS (Anti-Lock Brake System)" section in chapter 7 for information on braking on slippery surfaces.
+Refer to the "ABS (Anti-Lock Brake System)" and "VDC (Vehicle Dynamics Control) system" section in chapter 7 for information on braking on slippery surfaces.

-▽ Wiper operation when snowing
+\bigtriangledown Wiper operation when snowing

 Before driving in cold weather, make sure the wiper blades are not frozen to the windshield or rear window.
-If the wiper blades are frozen to the windshield or rear window, use the defroster with the airflow control dial in the "m" position and the temperature control dial set for maximum warmth until the wiper blades are completely thawed out.
+If the wiper blades are frozen to the windshield or rear window, use the defroster with the airflow control button/dial in the """ position and the temperature control dial set for maximum warmth until the wiper blades are completely thawed out.
 If your vehicle is equipped with a wiper deicer, it is helpful to thaw the windshield wiper blades.
 To thaw out the rear wiper blade, use the rear window defogger.

-When driving in snow, if frozen snow starts to stick on the surface of the windshield despite wiper operation, use the defroster with the airflow control dial in " and the temperature control dial set for maximum warmth.
+When driving in snow, if frozen snow starts to stick on the surface of the windshield despite wiper operation, use the defroster with the airflow control button/dial in """ and the temperature control dial set for maximum warmth.
 After the windshield gets warmed enough to melt the frozen snow on it, wash it away using the windshield washer.